 There are many benefits to adding a home elevator to a new or existing home.
 An elevator can ensure safe and convenient multi-story access.
 Elevators are not only useful for carrying people but also for heavy things such as boxes, seasonal decorations, luggage, pets, laundry, or groceries!

 With the growing popularity of “aging in place”, a home elevator is a great way to “future-proof” a home.
 Adding a home elevator can provide peace of mind when thinking about a long-term future within a residence.
 Regardless of age, many people find themselves caring for parents and family members with reduced mobility.
 Either for a loved one or for yourself, an elevator in the home may become the difference between staying in the home and the neighborhood you love or needing to move.

 A home elevator also adds great resale value to a home.
 As the U.S. population continues to grow older, there is a large number of homeowners who need an elevator for either their own personal needs or those of a family member.
 Many people have had broken bones, knee replacements, or recovery from injury or surgery that make stairs in their homes impossible to navigate.
 Making the decision to add an elevator to your home can be a valuable investment in your future.
 Use this home elevator buying guide to help aid in your decision.

 What elevator will best suit your needs?

 Choosing the right home elevator depends upon many factors, from providing the functional requirements you wish to add to your home to unique design options to meet your needs.
-There are three main steps to consider in making the right decision for an elevator within your home:
+Our home elevator buying guide includes three main steps to consider in making the right decision for an elevator within your home:

 1. Deciding on the right location